-Each type of pub has its own unique challenges and opportunities, so it’s important that you familiarise yourself with them before you start looking for pubs to invest in.
+Each type of pub has its own unique challenges and opportunities, so you must familiarise yourself with them before you start looking for pubs to invest in.

 Ask yourself, does the property meet your requirements and if you did have to make any changes or carry out any repairs, how much would they cost you?
 Oh and always ask for that second viewing!